sahidursuman/card_mask/README.md

     $ bundle

-gfgfgfgOr install it yourself as:
+Or install it yourself as:

     $ gem install card_mask